talha-alam/FaceAnonyMixer/README.md

 ³ Michigan State University, USA

 ## Abstract

-Advancements in face recognition technologies have increased privacy concerns.
-Although many face anonymization techniques have been proposed, they do not satisfy all the biometric template protection requirements such as identity preservation, revocability, unlinkability, and irreversibility.
-In this work, we leverage the power of synthetic face image generators to design a novel cancelable face generation framework called **FaceAnonyMixer** that works in the image domain.
-The core idea of FaceAnonyMixer is to irreversibly mix the latent code of the real face image with a synthetic latent code indexed by a revocable key.
-The mixed latent code is further refined by minimizing a combination of losses designed to achieve all the requirements of cancelable biometrics.
-FaceAnonyMixer is capable of generating high-quality cancelable faces that can be directly matched using existing face recognition systems without any modification.
-Experimental results demonstrate that our approach achieves competitive recognition accuracy while significantly improving privacy protection.
+ Advancements in face recognition (FR) technologies have amplified privacy concerns, necessitating methods that protect identity while maintaining recognition utility.
+ Existing face anonymization approaches fail to meet all biometric template protection requirements, such as revocability, unlinkability, and irreversibility.
+ In this work, we propose FaceAnonyMixer, a cancelable face generation framework that leverages the latent space of a pre-trained generative model to synthesize privacy-preserving face images.
+ The core idea of FaceAnonyMixer is to irreversibly mix the latent code of a real face image with a synthetic code derived from a revocable key.
+ The mixed latent code is further refined through a carefully designed multi-objective loss to satisfy all cancelable biometric requirements.
+ FaceAnonyMixer is capable of generating high-quality cancelable faces that can be directly matched using existing FR systems without requiring any modifications.
+ Extensive experiments on benchmark datasets demonstrate that FaceAnonyMixer delivers superior recognition accuracy while providing significantly stronger privacy protection, achieving over an 11% absolute gain on commercial API compared to recent cancelable biometric methods.

 ## Key Features